Previous development applications and approvals

 - decision notices (or negotiated decision notices) for development approvals that have not lapsed

 - approvals given to extend the currency period of a development approval

 - details relating to continuing approvals (approved before 30 March 1998)

-- details of any decision to approve or refuse a historical application for rezoning (made under the repealed Local Government (Planning and Environment) Act 1990
+- details of decisions to approve or refuse a historical application for rezoning made under the repealed Local Government (Planning and Environment) Act 1990

 - compliance certificate given under the Sustainable Planning Act 2009

 - exemption certificate for development on the premises given under section 46 of the Planning Act 2016

 - judgement or court order about the development approval.
 Other than a judgment or order of a tribunal about a development permit for carrying out building works